oxou/oxou.github.io/data/post/linux-install-mysql/index.md

-# Installing MySQL on Linux
+# Linux - Install MySQL

 ### Please note!
 This article applies for distributions with the `apt` package manager e.g. Ubuntu or Debian.